 - Performed in the final year of study, students in the vocal or instrumental disciplines will display their skill through the performance of studied repertoire in Applied music lessons.
-Students will receive training and preparation techniques throughout the academic year, culminating in this final public performance.
-Students must perform the project at the end of their final semester in order to complete their studies.
+Students

 MUSC 491 (0) Worship Leadership Project

 - Performed in the final semester of study, students will display their skill in leading various music ensembles - vocal and instrumental, demonstrating their knowledge and grasp of worship leadership in multiple contexts.
 This project will function in partnership with Tyndale's music ensembles, as Worship Arts majors will be required to show their leadership skills in leading Tyndale's various musical ensembles.
 Non-credit course.
 Offered to students in Music - Worship Arts track only.
 Students must enroll in this course in their final semester of study and must perform the project at the end of their final semester in order to complete their studies.